How to Get UK Music Festival Bookings

 Some festivals have attained legendary status over the last fifty years and the industry is currently booming.
 1969’s Woodstock is still talked about today and events such as Glastonbury, Burning Man and Coachella are on the bucket list of thousands.

 Millennials consider it a right of passage to go to at least one major festival in their lifetimes with others making it a ritual every summer holiday throughout their college years.
-Local festivals are eagerly anticipated as they are opportunities for all ages of the community to get together and sit in the sunshine.
+Local festivals are eagerly anticipated because they are opportunities for the whole community to get together and sit in the sunshine.

-With social media now playing a huge part in selling the festival experience, events are attracting larger crowds year on year and sponsorship deals provide eye-watering amounts of funding for branded arenas and headline acts.
-Getting onto a festival stage is one of the most attainable ways to get your live show in front of larger crowds and build your audience for future tours and releases.
+With social media now playing a huge part in selling the festival experience.
+Sponsorship deals provide huge funding because events are attracting larger crowds every year.
+Getting onto a festival stage is one of the most attainable ways to get your live show in front of larger crowds so keep building your audience to make it happen.

 Let us know what festivals you want to play at, if you have played any festivals and how you got booked for it.